gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md

 29/12/2018 3.0 - Medium access control info, mode 4
 03/07/2019 4.0 - Response initializer
 10/03/2020 4.1 - Maximum range experimentally determined
+17/07/2020 4.2 - Deviation added thanks to J. Aguirre and G. Sittig
 ```
 PJDL (Padded Jittering Data Link) is an asynchronous serial data link for low-data-rate applications that supports both master-slave and multi-master communication over a common conductive medium.
 PJDL can be easily implemented on limited microcontrollers with low clock accuracy and can operate directly using a single input-output pin.